 Dining rooms come in all shapes and sizes — casual breakfast nooks, formal dining spaces, and everything in between.
 But the most important element in a dining space is your chair.
-Is it the right height for your table?
+Is your dining chair size the right height for your table?
 Is it comfortable for the type of entertaining you like to do?
 Is the fabric durable?
 There are lots of questions to answer before you pick the right one, and we’re here to guide you through the process.

 Measuring is a crucial task when you’re shopping for furniture, especially when it comes to seating in your dining room.
 Standard seat height is 18 inches, and a standard table height is 30 inches.

-Rule of Thumb: You want 12 inches between the top of the seat and the bottom of the table.
+Rule of Thumb: You want 12 inches between the top of the dining chair and the bottom of the table.

-When you’re measuring, be sure to take into account the apron of your table, the wooden panel that connects the legs to the top.
+When you’re measuring dining chair size, be sure to take into account the apron of your table, the wooden panel that connects the legs to the top.
 Not all tables have one, but if you do, you’ll want to make sure there’s enough clearance for knees!

 If you like a mixed and matched look, you’ll need to think strategically about finishes.
 You want them to complement each other but not match perfectly.
 Think about incorporating both one consistent element and one contrasting element.
 Contrast makes the space more exciting and interesting, while consistency will keep it from feeling hodge podge.

 Rule of Thumb: Stick to two different finishes that are distinct but have something in common.